kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 I have lots of data of which I don't know in which languages this data is given.
 Maybe it is only one, maybe a whole bunch, as we have seen already.

-The other way to tackle this problem is to begin somewhere, make a guess about the language, find out which language it is, then maybe switch languages if your guess was wrong, and then find out if there are other languages, how much and which.
+My way to tackle this problem is to begin somewhere, make a guess about the language, find out which language it is, then maybe switch languages if my guess was wrong, and then find out if there are other languages, how much and which.

 Once you know that, you may want to start the same process for each of the other languages in parallel in order to speed up the whole procedure.
+You may want to do that from the browser, making your program open a new browser session, but it is obvious that you cannot do that with a number of IDs in parallel each of them having a number of languages, so you will look for a method to call these processes from the host shell.

 The secondary processes differ from the first one in that they don't have to find out which language the date is given, as we already know, and also how many other languages there are, as we know this also.
+The first of all these processes may be started by the browser or also by a shell command which we will use for the parallel processing.

+The equivalent of opening a browser session is something like

+    curl -N -s "localhost:8342/qh/$ID_EX?srt=1&d=$D&bak=1&lg=$LG":

+if your docker container listens to port 8432 -- this is what tsmst.sh actually does.
+Don't forget the quotes around the argument for `curl`.

+The solution to this problem of starting several processes in parallel from a docker container is

+- to write a file to the host in a directory the container can write to (for example /tmp/, mapped via `- /tmp:/tmp` in the yml file) with the appropriate commands

-The solution to this problem is to write a file with the appropriate commands and another file triggered by Cron which looks for this command file and processes it if found.
+- and another file triggered by Cron which looks for this command file and processes it if it is found.
 One by one those commands are issued in parallel.
+You will have to wait for at most a minute for Cron to become active.

 An example for the command file may look like

     $ cat  /tmp/trigger.cmd
-    nohup /c/bak/tsmst.sh 1624 en 0 2>&1 &
+    nohup /path_to_your_script/tsmst.sh 1624 en 0 2>&1 &
-    nohup /c/bak/tsmst.sh 1624 es 0 2>&1 &
+    nohup /path_to_your_script/tsmst.sh 1624 es 0 2>&1 &
-    nohup /c/bak/tsmst.sh 1624 fr 0 2>&1 &
+    nohup /path_to_your_script/tsmst.sh 1624 fr 0 2>&1 &
-    nohup /c/bak/tsmst.sh 1624 it 0 2>&1 &
+    nohup /path_to_your_script/tsmst.sh 1624 it 0 2>&1 &
-    nohup /c/bak/tsmst.sh 1624 ru 0 2>&1 &
+    nohup /path_to_your_script/tsmst.sh 1624 ru 0 2>&1 &

 A snippet covering most from the processing file called by Cron: